Meaganspoon25/car-sales-and-inventory/README.md

 As automobiles are purchased, we keep track of the vin number of each automobile and you are able to receive the special perks of being a VIP!
 As a VIP, you will receive free oil changes for life, complimentary neck massages while in our waiting room, and free car washes whenever you would like!

+The AutomobileVO is a value object receives Inventory API automobile infromation from the included sales poller.
+The poller attempts to pull every 60 seconds and can be configured.
+Note that a AutomobileVO List API exists and can be GET requested for the entries.
+If you do not wish to implement future featurse that utilize this, please feel free to remove.

 This area is going to be broken down into the various API endpoints (Fancy way of saying your web address url) for service along with the format needed to send data to each component.
 The basics of service are as follows: